luaveco/trial-elastic/README.md

 ### Download the ELK Archive File

-Download this repositoy, you can use download link above, or clone the repo:
+Download this archive, you can use download link above, or clone the repo:
  ```console
     git clone git@gitlab.aveco.com:monitoring-support/elk-docker-for-support.git
  ```